nils-werner/raspi-overlayroot/README.md

 /dev/mmcblk0p1  /boot   vfat    defaults,ro     0       0
 ```

-## Editing the root FS
+## Editing the root filesystem

-You can run `sudo rwrootfs` to enable writing to the root filesystem and change into an interactive shell in that filesystem.
+You can run `sudo chroot /overlay/lower` to change into an interactive shell in your SD card file system.

+If you have also set your file systems to read-only you can run `sudo rwrootfs` both mount them read-write and then `chroot` into the file system.
 After exiting that shell, the filesystem is mounted as readonly again.

-Be aware that all your dynamic system settings will not be set in the chroot.
-Most notably, name resolution will not work.
+Be aware that all system settings that are set during boot time will not be set in the chroot.
+Most notably, DNS hostname resolution will not work.

-For full system-upgrades you need to change all filesystems to read-write and disable the initramfs.
+For full system-upgrades it is recommended you change the filesystems to read-write and remove `overlayroot` from `/boot/cmdline.txt`.

 ## Debugging

 Sometimes, overlayroot may cause trouble during boot time.
-To boot without it simply remove the line
+To boot without it simply remove `overlayroot` from `/boot/cmdline.txt` and

 ```
 initramfs initrd followkernel